 Services provided to the audited entity and its subsidiaries for services other than the audit of the accounts are disclosed in note 22.e) to the annual accounts.

 PricewaterhouseCoopers Auditores, S.L.
 (S0242)

-Enrique Anaya Rico (23060)
+Original in Spanish signed by Enrique Anaya Rico (23060)